bharath1461/Findly/README.md

 ## 🎬 Demo

+### Current Status
+✅ **Backend**: Running locally on `http://127.0.0.1:8000`
+⚠️ **Frontend**: Requires Node.js installation (see setup instructions)

+### Live Demo
-> **Coming Soon**: Live demo will be deployed and linked here.
+> **Coming Soon**: Live demo will be deployed and linked here once both frontend and backend are deployed to cloud platforms.

+### Screenshots
+> Add screenshots of your application here once the frontend is running

+For now, you can:
+- View the API documentation: http://127.0.0.1:8000/docs (when backend is running)
-For now, you can run the application locally following the setup instructions above.
+- Run the application locally following the setup instructions above

 ---